 Certificate in Youth and Young Adult Ministry: This certificate is designed for part-time study over two to three years or one academic year of full-time study, concentrating on youth and young adult ministry.
 Academic credits earned may be transferable into a master's program at Lancaster Seminary for students who hold a baccalaureate degree (some restrictions apply).
-Students in the Certificate in Youth and Young Adult Ministry who register for a minimum of six (6) credits in a semester may apply for Lancaster Seminary scholarship.
 The course of study includes completion of twenty-four (24) credits as follows:

-EM100 Introduction to Educational Ministries 3 credits EM120 or EM120H Digital Literacy for the Contemporary Church 2 credits EM243 Youth and Young Adult Ministries 3 credits EM250 Ministry with Young Adults: Constructing a Theology for Vocation 1.5 credits EM251 Ministry with Young Adults: Community & Solitude 1.5 credits EM310 Teaching Religion in America 4 credits EM305 or PT120 Faith & Human Development OR Intro to Pastoral Care 3 credits OT112 or NT111 Intro to Hebrew Bible/OTI OR Jesus and the Gospels 3 credits TH100 or TH200 Introduction to Theology OR Christian Doctrine 3 credits
+EM100 EM120 or EM120H EM243 EM250 EM251 EM310 EM305 or PT120 OT112 or NT111 TH100 or TH200 Introduction to Educational Ministries Digital Literacy for the Contemporary Church Youth and Young Adult Ministries Ministry with Young Adults: Constructing a Theology for Vocation Ministry with Young Adults: Community & Solitude Teaching Religion in America Faith & Human Development OR Intro to Pastoral Care Intro to Hebrew Bible/OTI OR Jesus and the Gospels Introduction to Theology OR Christian Doctrine 3 credits 2 credits 3 credits 1.5 credits 1.5 credits 4 credits 3 credits 3 credits 3 credits TH100 or TH200 Introduction to Theology OR Christian Doctrine 3 credits